This curse on women explains much!

 So yes, there is a place for patience and longsuffering in relationships, especially when your husband has asked for forgiveness and is working to break free from a pattern of sin.
 However, you may be “longsuffering” unnecessarily if you have never directly confronted your husband about a sin pattern and insisted that he make changes.
 The appropriate time for longsuffering is when you’ve already confronted the person sinning against you and they show evidence of trying to turn away from that pattern of sin.
 I guess my question to you is this: Have you lovingly and firmly confronted your husband if he is sinning against you or your children?
 Have you drawn clear boundaries on what continuing behavior is unacceptable?
 If you haven’t, then there’s a chance you are longsuffering outside of God’s will.
 Pray about it and see what God reveals.

-Examples of boundaries in relationships
+Examples of relationship boundaries

 I get asked quite often about boundaries in relationships.
 The subject of boundaries is a topic tossed around a lot, and women sort of instinctively know they need boundaries in relationships, but they don’t exactly know the how, what, when and whys of healthy boundaries!